fpusan/moira/README.md

   this script (or into the python library folder).
 If not available, the script will automaticaly switch to the pure python implementation.
 - OPTIONAL: Requires the nw_align library, which includes the C implementation of the Needleman-Wunsch alignment algorithm.
   The nw_align library is writen in Cython.
 Use Cython to translate the code to C, and then compile it as a shared library.
 If not present, the script will automatically switch to the pure python implementation.

+INSTALATION INSTRUCTIONS:

+- moira.py contains the python implementation of the Poisson binomial algorithm.
+It will perform as a standalone script as described here.

+- bernoullimodule.c contains the C implementation of the Poisson binomial filtering algorithm.
+It's written to work as a python extension module, and will speed up moira.py if compiled as a shared library.
+An example command line for compiling it would be:

+        gcc -fpic -shared -I /usr/include/python2.6/ -o bernoulli.so bernoullimodule.c

+- nw_align.pyx contains a cython implementation of the Needleman-Wunsch aligner, in order to speed up contig construction from paired reads.
+An example command line for compiling it would be:

+        cython nw_align.pyx
+        gcc -fpic -shared -I /usr/include/python2.6/ -o nw_align.so nw_align.c

+- Please note that moira.py still contains the python implementation of both the Poisson binomial and the Needleman-Wunsch algorithms.
+Compiling bernoullimodule.c and nw_align.pyx in the same folder will make it faster, but it's not needed for it to work.